CorporatePhishingStudy/CorporatePhishingStudy/README.md

 A comprehensive open-science dataset and analytical framework for studying phishing susceptibility in real corporate environments.
 This repository accompanies the paper:

-> **Tóth et al. (2025).
+> **(2025).
 Understanding Emotional and Contextual Cues in Corporate Phishing Susceptibility: A Longitudinal Field Study.**

 The dataset and analysis presented here capture one year of simulated phishing activity across over 1,300 employees and 20 subsidiaries of a European holding company.
 The study investigates how emotional manipulation, contextual framing, and training interventions influence real-world employee behavior.